Staging Childhood Central Nervous System Embryonal Tumors

 - Bone marrow aspiration and biopsy : The removal of bone marrow, blood, and a small piece of bone by inserting a hollow needle into the hipbone or breastbone.
 A pathologist views the bone marrow, blood, and bone under a microscope to look for signs of cancer.
 A bone marrow aspiration and biopsy is only done when there are signs the cancer has spread to the bone marrow.

 - Bone scan : A procedure to check if there are rapidly dividing cells, such as cancer cells, in the bone.
 A very small amount of radioactive material is injected into a vein and travels through the bloodstream.
 The radioactive material collects in the bones and is detected by a scanner.
-A bone scan is only done when there are signs the cancer has spread to the bone.
+A bone scan is only done when there are signs or symptoms that the cancer has spread to the bone.